 During our visit, there was a little band playing to entertain in-house, which can be a “love” or “hate” thing for some people.
 It is kind of charming but makes your own conversation a bit challenging.

 Prices are not the cheapest, I would say $$$($).
 This is in the hardcore tourist area of Old Havana.

-Finally, as place by place has reopened in Havana after the Cuban society started easing up on the covid restrictions in November 2021, one of my favorite places has opened its doors to seated guests again!
+Finally, as place after place has reopened in Havana after the Cuban society started easing up on the COVID restrictions in November 2021, one of my favorite places with delicious food and ambiance has opened its doors to seated guests again!

 El Dandy, on the corner of Teniente Rey and Villegas in Parque Cristo, is back in business!
 Serving great drinks, wine, and beer, and for the time being, they have a menu of tacos & pasta.

 The locale of El Dandy in La Havana Vieja is not at all big, but it is super charming and open (the streets are almost inside).